iivanoo/covid-apps-observer/data/data_us/reports/resources/org.unitypoint.android.upth.virtualcare___12.0.19.010_02/report.md

 > So easy and quick<br> :date: __2021-01-17 14:51:41__

 > Wonderful experience.
 Doc was very helpful with my problem and answered all questions i had.<br> :date: __2020-12-30 04:14:38__

-> Dr. Was great.
-Easy to understand and very knowledgeable when it came to understanding my anxiety.<br> :date: __2020-12-27 08:02:30__